How do you win the attention of your audience and create content they actually care about?

-Here’s how it works: The empathy mapping process allows you and your team to consider and examine your target user's greatest motivations, desires and hurdles when it comes to your business or product, in turn, allowing you to make meaningful content and design decisions.
+Here’s how it works: The empathy mapping process allows you and your team to examine your target user's greatest motivations, desires, and hurdles when it comes to your business or product, in turn, allowing you to make meaningful content and design decisions.

 When created correctly, empathy maps serve as an excellent, lean user persona.

-The process reveals many of the underlying “whys” behind your users’ actions, choices and decisions, so you can proactively create content and make design decisions based on their real needs.
+The process reveals many of the underlying “whys” behind your users’ actions, choices, and decisions.

-Here’s a step-by-step guide to host your own empathy mapping session.
+Here’s a step-by-step guide to hosting your own empathy mapping session.

 How To Create An Empathy Map

 Set a time and date.
 This step might seem obvious, but it’s worth mentioning because it’s important to be intentional.
 Determine a date and time for your session.
 You should plan to set aside an hour for each persona you map.